niran0manu/CyberCars2077/README.md

 ## 🚀 About Me (Niranjan)
 Hello, there I'm Niranjan a full stack developer and student at the University of Turku.
-React fanboy, Team player, Archnemesis of CSS, overall a pretty chill person.😄 Funfact about me: {Insert fun fact here}
+React fanboy, Team player, Archnemesis of CSS, overall a pretty chill person.😄 Funfact about me: I am not that Fun.